Esther-MM/Real_Estate_Project/README.md

 ## 🙏 Credits

-This project is adapted from a .
-Minor customizations have been made to fit this project.
+This project is adapted from a youtube tutorial by codebasics on Machine Learning.
+Modifications were made on this project to make it mine.

 ---